HimashaWijewickrama/Relish/README.md

 Or connect your GitHub repository to Vercel for zero-config automatic deployments on every push to `main`.

 ---

+## 📷 Snapshots

+> The app is still cooking behind the scenes!
+But exciting views and features of **Relish** will be shared here soon... 🍳

+---

+## 🪄 What's Next?

+Some nice surprises may appear in future updates — stay tuned...! 😜

+---

 ## 📄 License